mdavidsaver/pyDevSup/documentation/interfaces.rst

     :param record: :class:`Record <devsup.db.Record>` from which the request originated.

     Called when a device support instance is being dis-associated from its Record.
-This will occur when the IOC is shutdown.
-    It can also occur when the INP or OUT field of a record is modified.
+This will occur when the IOC is shutdown or the INP or OUT field of a record is modified.

     No further calls to this object will be made in relation to *record*.